 Speak with a Fargo Criminal Defense Lawyer Immediately

 You want to prevent a first drug conviction whenever possible – even if it seems like a minor case.
-Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.
 We are ready to help.